akhanalcs/csharp-func/README.md

 This event is then sent to the blob extension endpoint for your function.
 After you create an event subscription, you can't update the endpoint URL.

+**Note (AI generated):** An Event Grid system topic in Azure is designed to handle events published by Azure services, such as Azure Storage.
+For instance, when a blob is uploaded to a storage account, the Azure Storage service can publish a "blob created" event to the system topic in Event Grid.
+This event is then forwarded to the topic's subscribers, which could include your Azure Function that is set up to handle such events.

 1. Go to your storage account you created earlier in Azure Portal.
 2. "ashk12" > **Events** > **+ Event Subscription**